-Did you know that Menorca is one of the best-preserved natural sites since 1993 in the Mediterranean?
+Menorca Spain has one of the best-preserved natural sites since 1993 in the Mediterranean.
 It was declared by UNESCO, a Biosphere Reserve making up the Natural Reserve of s'Albufera des Grau, the Illa d'en Colom and incorporating Cap de Favaritx areas.

 This Menorcan Natural Park is situated in the municipality of Maó and covers an area of 1,947+ hectares.
 In this selected area, there are 72 hectares that belong to a lagoon known as Es Prat known as a flood zone.
 You will also find several ponds, Sa Torret, Cala Morell, and l’Illa d’en Colom, whose combined surface area covers around 60 hectares.

 "Menorca's island is a unique natural landscape made up by an area of terrestrial caves, carved out ravines, and picturesque underwater caves inhabited by unique animal and plant species."